The generalized uncertainty principle impact onto the black hole thermodynamic phase transition: Introduction

 \section{Introduction}

 The Planck scale is well known as the minimum scale in nature.
-In the vicinity of it, many works claimed that the smooth spacetimes is replaced by the foamy structure that caused by the quantum gravity (QG)\cite{cha1,cha2,cha3,cha4}.
+In the vicinity of it, many works expected that the quantum theory and gravity would merge into a theory of quantum gravity (QG) \cite{cha1,cha2,cha3,cha4}.
 Therefore, the Planck scale can be regarded as a demarcation line between the classical gravity and the QG.
-For a long time, it is believed that the properties of different physical systems would be properly changed at Planck scale due to the effect of QG.
-For example, when the Heisenberg Uncertainty Principle (HUP) approaches the Planck scales, it should be modified to the so-called Generalized Uncertainty Principle (GUP).
-In this sense, Kempf, Mangano and Mann proposed one of the most adopted GUP with a quadratic term in momentum as follows:
+For a long time, it is believed that the properties of different physical systems would be properly changed at the Planck scale due to the effect of QG.
+For example, when the Heisenberg Uncertainty Principle (HUP) approaches the Planck scales, it should be modified to the so-called Generalized Uncertainty Principle (GUP) \cite{chp1,chp2,chp3}.
+In this sense, Kempf, Mangano, and Mann \cite{chp1} proposed one of the most adopted GUP, as follows: